-For FY2006, the Office of Management and Budget (OMB) program performance measures noted that the VR&E program was making notable progress toward achieving long-term performance measures.29 Recent data from the Department of Defense (DOD) indicate that each year, approximately 25,000 active duty servicemembers are found "'not fit for duty' due to medical conditions that may qualify them for a VA disability rating and VR&E services."30 Since 2003, the Army Reserve and the Army National Guard indicate that 29,000 of their members have been placed on medical hold or extension status.31 These servicemembers may qualify for VR&E services.
+For FY2006, the Office of Management and Budget (OMB) program performance measures noted that the VR&E program was making notable progress toward achieving long-term performance measures.
+Data from the Department of Defense (DOD) used in the evaluations indicated that each year, approximately 25,000 active duty servicemembers are found "'not fit for duty' due to medical conditions that may qualify them for a VA disability rating and VR&E services."
+During the evaluation, data from the Army Reserve and the Army National Guard indicated that 29,000 of their members had been placed on medical hold or extension status since 2003.
+These servicemembers may qualify for VR&E services.

-In FY2007, the VR&E spent \$341.9 million on books, tuition, supplies, fees, and other costs for 67,225 program participants (of which 52,477 received a subsistence allowance)for an average cost per participant of \$5,085.
-In FY2007, VR&E spending on subsistence allowance benefits was \$226.4 million for services to 52,477 recipients, for an average cost per recipient of \$4,314.
-In FY2007, VR&E provided rehabilitation, evaluation, planning, and services to 23,446 veterans or their dependents.
-No monetary benefit is associated with the latter services.32
+In FY2009, the VR&E spent \$447.1 million on books, tuition, supplies, fees, and other costs for 17,400 program participants.
+In FY2009, VR&E spending on subsistence allowance benefits was \$59.8 million for services to 59,829 recipients.
+In FY2009, VR&E provided rehabilitation,